natanielmendes/food-order-react/README.md

 Ordering food functionalities in a React web app

-In order to run the project on your local environment, simply follow the instructions below:
+In order to run the project on your local environment, you should follow the instructions below:

 `npm install`